This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 Stuffed Peppers Filling

 Regular peppers (bell peppers) work great.
 I usually do different colours, but any you’ve got on hand will do the trick.
-I also dice them into small bite-sized pieces as opposed to finely dicing them; just to make them pop (they are the star of the show after all).
+I also dice them into small bite-sized pieces as opposed to finely dicing them, just to make them pop (they are the star of the show after all).
+One key step when frying them is making sure you do it over a high heat.
+This will lightly char the peppers and offer an extra layer of smoky flavour.

 Process shots: add peppers to skillet (photo 1), fry over high heat until lightly charred (photo 2), reduce heat and fry onion (photo 3), fry garlic (photo 4), add beef (photo 5), fry until browned (photo 6).